TeejMcSteez/SRSM/README.md

 - Bcrypt (To compare hashed DB values)
 - jsonwebtoken (for session management)
 - dotenv
+- Express-http-to-https (for http redirects)
 ---
-Install with `npm i express uuid bcrypt jsonwebtoken dotenv`
+Install with `npm i express uuid bcrypt jsonwebtoken dotenv express-http-to-https`
 ---
 ## The dotenv file will need to contain information for:
 - Hostname & Port (for express server listener)